 Areas of Practice

-Ms. Utterback has represented US, European and Chinese companies at the International Chamber of Commerce, the China International Economic and Trade Arbitration Commission, the Hong Kong International Arbitration Centre, the Indian Council of Arbitration and in litigation before US courts in construction and commercial disputes.
-Ms. Utterback has been involved in a number of high profile arbitrations and litigations throughout China, has assisted with asset tracing and enforcement of foreign arbitral awards.
-She has written numerous book chapters and articles regarding management of evidence and the conduct of negotiations and hearing procedures for Chinese civil proceedings and China-related cross border disputes.
+She also represents Chinese and multinational companies in arbitrations administered under the rules of the CIETAC, HKIAC, ICA, ICC, SIAC, and UNCITRAL and in litigation before US courts.
+Meg has been involved in a number of high-profile disputes in China and has assisted with asset tracing and enforcement of foreign arbitral awards.
+She has written numerous book chapters and articles regarding management of evidence and the conduct of negotiations and hearing procedures for Chinese civil proceedings and China-related cross-border disputes.

-Ms. Utterback joined King & Wood Mallesons in 2010 prior to which she was a managing partner at a US firm’s Shanghai office and a leading partner with their international dispute practice.
+Meg joined King & Wood Mallesons in 2010, prior to which she was a managing partner at a US firm’s Shanghai office as well as a leading partner with their international dispute practice.

 Her working languages are Chinese and English.